Chapter 16. Configuring Artificial Intelligence

 Sign up for an account over at https://sourcegraph.com/ and then run the :SourcegraphLogin command.
 Note that the g is not capitalized; I thought my plugin wasn’t installed correctly and spent half an hour debugging that typo.

 This plugin is more than just an AI completion tool; it also gives you access to commands to browse your code using Sourcegraph.
-For example, the SourcegraphSearch command will pop up the Telescope picker if it is installed.
-You may prefer it over the ripgrep-based search feature we discussed in Chapter 12.
-The product is actually capable of much more than that, and can even dive into code in dependencies hosted on GitHub.
+However, they depend on the Telescope picker instead of Fzf.lua.
+You can replace Fzf.lua with Telescope in the Lazy Extras, but I only recommend going that far if you really love Sourcegraph.
+The product has some pretty cool features, but those are beyond the scope of this book.
 You can learn more about available features by reading through :help sg.nvim.

 If things aren’t working correctly, use :checkhealth sg to help understand what went wrong.